SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/shipment-processing/recall-shipment.md

   <Tab title="Recall via SAPIENT UI">
     <br />

-    Follow these steps to cancel shipments through the SAPIENT UI:
+    To recall the shipments via the SAPIENT UI, perform the steps as explained in the following procedure.

     <ToggleList>
       <ToggleListItem title={<strong>1.
 Access cancelled shipments</strong>} icon="fa-rocket">